 Let me explain.

-My clients struggle with how to price your courses and services over and over.
+My clients struggle with how to price their products over and over.
 It is a mindset battle.
 And if you do not find a way to shift your mindset, you will be stuck where you are.

-Even people who think knowing how to price your courses and services will not be an issue for them are surprised when we get down to it.
+Even people who think knowing how to price your products will not be an issue for them are surprised when we get down to it.

 It’s easy to feel uncomfortable when you charge other people for something that feels easy to you.